Events and Activities

 Hourly sessions: 12.00pm, 1.00pm, 2.00pm and 3.00pm

-Capacity: 6 places per session (One adult must accompany children)
+Capacity: 6 places per session (one adult must accompany children).

 Drop- in or Book Now

-Wednesday, 30 July – Storytelling
+Wednesday, 20 August – Storytelling

 11.30am–12.00pm: NEW!
 STORYTIME with Clair Stones, Museum Volunteer